Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 West Bridgford

-Role; Senior DevSecOps Engineer
+Role: Senior DevSecOps Engineer

-Salary; circa £70k plus benefits
+Salary: Circa £70k plus benefits

-Whilst you love new shiny tech and always make a point of having a play around with the latest and greatest, you are a pragmatic person who knows that the best tool for the job might not be the latest buzzword- you know that sometimes you can’t beat the tried and tested methods!
+Whilst you love new shiny tech and always make a point of having a play around with the latest and greatest, you are a pragmatic person who knows that the best tool for the job might not be the newest buzzword- you know that sometimes you can’t beat the tried and tested methods!

 Tech-wise, you can’t get enough of Kubernetes, you are a big Linux fan, and have been using a host of Cloud and DevOps tools like Helm, Ansible, and AWS/GCP/OCI/Azure etc, for some time and, more recently have added in some Terraform, GitOps and Argo CD to your arsenal, and you have a great time playing around and seeing what you can do with them.
 You probably run a home server and have a whale of a time building home automations, with a nerdy project on the go to test out some of the myriad new technologies out there!